hdg7/EEE/README.md

 apt-get install libc6.i386
 ```
 To reduce space I eliminated some compiled files from the stub, so you need to recompile it.

+##Classifiers

+You need to set a classifier that EEE will attack.
+The classifier needs to read the piece of malware and extract its features.
+We provide a small implementation of structural entropy from Sorokin:

+Sorokin, I. (2011).
+Comparing files using structural entropy.
+Journal in computer virology, 7(4), 259.

+Once you have trained the classifier you need to create variants with EEE and inject them.